Haworthiopsis koelmaniorum var. mcmurtryi (C.L.Scott) Gildenh. & Klopper

 Haworthia koelmaniorum var. mcmurtryi, Haworthia mcmurtryi, Haworthiopsis mcmurtryi, Tulista koelmaniorum var. mcmurtryi

-This variety was discovered by Mr. Douglas McMurtry in 1983 near Loskop Dam and now it is known from several other locations around Groblersdal, in Mpumalanga, South Africa.
+This variety was discovered by Mr. Douglas McMurtry in 1983 near Loskop Dam, but now it is known from several other locations around Groblersdal in Mpumalanga, South Africa.

-Haworthiopsis koelmaniorum var. mcmurtryi, formerly known as Haworthia koelmaniorum var. mcmurtryi, is a small succulent that forms stemless rosettes of fleshy leaves with raised tubercles.
-It is smaller and with more prominent markings on the leaf surface than Haworthiopsis koelmaniorum var. koelmaniorum.
-The rosettes grow up to 2 inches (5 cm) in diameter, usually solitary in full sun but tend to produce offsets in deep shade, forming clumps.
-Leaves range in color from dark brownish-green, tan to reddish and can be obscurely windowed.
+Haworthiopsis koelmaniorum var. mcmurtryi, formerly known as Haworthia koelmaniorum var. mcmurtryi, is a small succulent that forms stemless rosettes of thick fleshy leaves with raised tubercles.
+It is smaller and with more prominent markings on the surface of the leaves than Haworthiopsis koelmaniorum var. koelmaniorum.
+The rosettes grow up to 2 inches (5 cm) in diameter, usually solitary in full sun but tend to produce offsets in deep shade, forming a clump.
+Leaves range in color from dark brownish-green and tan to reddish and can be obscurely windowed.
 They are up to 1 inch (2.5 cm) long and up to 0.8 inches (2 cm) wide.
-Flowers are white with green to brownish veins and appear from summer to fall on a slender, up to 14 inches (35 cm) tall stalk.
+Flowers are white with green to brownish veins and appear on a slender, up to 14 inches (35 cm) tall stalk from summer to fall.

 The varietal epithet "mcmurtryi (mak-MUR-tree-eye)" honors Mr. Douglas McMurtry (fl.
 1984), curator of the Johannesburg Botanical Garden located in the suburb of Emmarentia in Johannesburg, South Africa.